 The Knights of Columbus

 The Knights of Columbus show their support to our volunteers and athletes in many ways.
 As the host of the HRM Regional Track event the KOC members have continuously shown their dedication to the many athletes within their community.
-As contributors to the annual transport fund for our regions and recently the host of the first Basketball camp in Sydney, Cape Breton, the Knights of Columbus are providing unique and valued services to our stakeholders.
+As contributors to the annual transport fund for our regions and recently the host of the first Basketball camp in Sydney, Cape Breton, the

 Special Olympics is proud to have the support of many national partners who work with all our programs and athletes across Canada.
 Many are long standing, while others are new.
 However, all embrace the power of Special Olympics at work and at play.
 Thank you for embracing our community, making it a more cohesive environment for all.